2023 Most Popular Liberal Arts & Humanities Bachelor's Degree Schools in the Middle Atlantic Region

 Full Liberal Arts / Sciences & Humanities at West Chester University of Pennsylvania Report

-Seton Hall University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree liberal arts / sciences and humanities programs.
-Located in the large suburb of South Orange, Seton Hall is a private not-for-profit school with a moderately-sized student population.
+Seton Hall University did quite well in this year’s ranking of the most popular places for liberal arts / sciences and humanities students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the suburb of South Orange, Seton Hall is a private not-for-profit college with a medium-sized student population.

 Of the 154 students majoring in liberal arts / sciences and humanities at Seton Hall, 15% are male and 85% are female.